Mining History at the National Archives

 Tonight at midnight, while most people are celebrating the new year, American history scholars will strike gold.
 The National Archives will release millions of pages of previously classified material.
 It's the first automatic declassification of records 25 years or older.
 Researchers expect to find, among other things, FBI Cold War files, materials relating to the Cuban Missile Crisis, and papers from the Vietnam War.
 To get a sense of this historical gold, we went to the gold mine, the National Archives, to see the Archivist of the United States, Allen Weinstein, and J. William Leonard, head of the Archives Information Security Oversight Office.
 Professor Weinstein says there will be some surprises.

-Professor ALLEN WEINSTEIN (Archivist of the United States): Virtually every controversy that one would want to think had a documentary basis to it, and that's every controversy, will have something that will be new, often significantly new, in this material.
+ALLEN WEINSTEIN: Virtually every controversy that one would want to think had a documentary basis to it, and that's every controversy, will have something that will be new, often significantly new, in this material.
 But - it's a big but - we have on those billions of pages that are coming out, total, at the National Archives maybe 100 people were working on this.
 We've actually just ended, or are ending a hiring freeze.
 So the real issue will be one of resources.

-Mr. J. WILLIAM LEONARD (Information Security Oversight Office): One of the aspects of the National Archives is to run our presidential libraries.
+WILLIAM LEONARD: One of the aspects of the National Archives is to run our presidential libraries.
 And one of the first of the presidential libraries whose holdings will be subject to automatic declassification is Ronald Reagan's library.
 In the year 2010, that will mark the 25th anniversary for the end of his first administration.
 There's approximately 9 million pages of classified holdings at the Reagan Library, and today there's no more than three or four people who routinely review those records for declassification.

 SEABROOK: Now, as these pages become declassified, are they in any kind of order?
 Can researchers find what they might be looking for, or is this essentially just a big pile?